guillaumegautier/combatproofmixins/README.md

 - Removed `@mixin border-top-radius` ;
 - Removed `@mixin border-right-radius` ;
 - Removed `@mixin border-bottom-radius` ;
-- Removed `@mixin border-left-radius`.
+- Removed `@mixin border-left-radius` (replaced by `@mixin border-radiuses`.

-   **Combatproof mixins are a selection of time savers sass mixins I use almost everyday since 2014.
+**Combatproof mixins are a selection of time saving sass mixins I use almost everyday since 2014.
 Some of them come from around the Internet, some of them were coded by myself.**

 Most of the descriptions are written by [http://caniuse.com](Can I Use).

 # Documentation (in progress)